EGI-Federation/documentation/content/en/users/online-storage/block-storage/_index.md

 <!-- markdownlint-enable line-length -->

 In this example the device name is `/dev/vdb`.
-To validate this, run the following command inside the VM:
+To validate this, run the following command in the VM:

 ```shell
 $ lsblk